-Want to get latex paint out of carpet, upholstery or any other kind of fabric―even if it’s old and dried up?
+Want to get latex paint out of carpet, upholstery, or any other kind of fabric―even if it’s an old stain that is dried up?
 No problem!

-There are affiliate links in this post.
-If you click through and make a purchase, we may receive a small commission at no additional cost to you.Saturate the stain with any brand of lacquer thinner (not paint thinner, not mineral spirits or anything else you might be tempted to substitute), applied with a clean white cloth, so there is no chance of transferring the color from the cloth to the item to be cleaned.
+Using a clean white cloth, saturate the stain with any brand of lacquer thinner—not paint thinner, not mineral spirits, or anything else you might be tempted to substitute.
+It must be lacquer thinner.
+Find it in the paint aisle at stores like Home Depot, Lowes, Ace Hardware or online.
+And only a white cloth so there is no chance of transferring the color from the cloth to carpet or other such items to be cleaned.

-Depending on how old the paint stain is, you may have to repeat a couple of times, but it will come out without leaving a bigger problem in its wake.
+Depending on how old the latex (water-based) paint stain is, you may have to repeat this process a couple of times, but it will come out without leaving a bigger problem in its wake.

 Every day, readers of this column send in their favorite tips.
 Here’s a sampling for your reading pleasure:

-HANDY ZIPPER PULL.
-The pull on the zipper of my snow boot broke, and I replaced it with a circle key ring (any kind will do, but this type is especially useful and attractive, too).
+The pull on the zipper of my snow boot broke, and I replaced it with a circle keyring (any kind will do, but this type is especially useful and attractive, too).
 Now I can grab it quickly, even when I’m wearing gloves.
 Ronald

 (NOTE: Always consult with your healthcare professional before substituting a prescribed treatment with a homemade version. –mh)